 CardMax CashbackAnnual FeeFX FeeCard TypePractical Access

-KAST offers the most accessible entry with 2% cashback, zero fees, and minimal KYC.
+Kolo leads with 5% BTC from cards with cashback and 0% FX for diaspora members already holding stablecoins offshore.
+KAST at 2% free is the easiest first card for Ethiopians abroad funding from exchange balances.
 None of these cards are endorsed for payment use within Ethiopia.
 Ethiopian nationals living abroad, particularly in the US, Gulf states, and Europe, face significantly fewer barriers.

 Best Card For Every Need in Ethiopia